-To develop, implement and evaluate a three-year marketing plan based on Program Reviews and major college, District and State initiatives.
-Other areas to include but not limited to enrollment management, support and implementation of events and activities, ensure centralized message for branding.
+To develop, implement and evaluate a three-year marketing plan based on Program Reviews and major college, District, and State initiatives.
+Other areas to include but not limited to, enrollment management, support and implementation of events and activities, ensure centralized message for branding.

 Committee Responsibilities